 A system message pop-up screen is displayed when the event it is displaying becomes active.
 These pop-up screens remain displayed until preempted by another pop-up screen or until any display button is pressed.
 Once a button is pressed, the previous menu is redisplayed.
 To return to an active pop-up screen from the previous menu, select the following menu:

-- Engine to redisplay Time Delay Idle

-- Faults to redisplay Faults
+- Engine to redisplay Time Delay Idle - Faults to redisplay Faults

-- Power Transfer to redisplay PTC Timer

 Pop-up screens are displayed for the following: